KeldorKatarn/OpenTTD_PatchPack/joker-changelog.md

 * * *

+### v1.22.0 (2018-04-20)
+* Bugfix regarding the clearing of reserved tile on and beyond signaled bridges and tunnels.
+* Bugfix custom road bridgeheads.
+The bridgehead now correctly allows removing certain road parts.
+* Bridges can now be upgraded without losing rail signals or custom road bridgehead properties.
+* Stations now keep a history of waiting cargo which can be displayed as a graph (last 48 days in 2 day increments)
+* Multiple rail-type sets should now be more compatible with eachother
+* Adjusted the way rail types are sorted in the toolbar dropdown.

 ### v1.21.0 (2018-04-19)
 * Bugfix in vehicle route rendering
 * CargoDist code adjusted to match JGR Patch Pack